Henry Rawlinson, 1st Baron Rawlinson: Western Front

 Rawlinson wrote to the Conservative politician Edward Stanley, 17th Earl of Derby (24 December 1914) forecasting that the Allies would win a war of attrition but it was unclear whether this would take one, two or three years.

 In 1915, IV Corps formed part of the First Army of the BEF, commanded by Haig, now a full general.
 At the Battle of Neuve Chapelle (10–12 March 1915), he massed 340 guns.
 The weight of this bombardment on a comparatively narrow front enabled the attackers to secure the village and 1600 yd of the German front line.
 The arrival of German reinforcements prevented further advance.
 Rawlinson concluded that an enemy's line of trenches could be broken 'with suitable artillery preparation' combined with secrecy.
 He also drew a lesson, that trench warfare called for limited advances: 'What I want to do now is what I call "Bite & Hold" – bite off a piece of the enemy's line like Neuve Chapelle & hold it against all counter-attacks...there ought to be no difficulty in holding against the enemy's counterattacks & inflicting on him at least twice the loss that we have suffered in making the bite'.

 At the end of 1915, Rawlinson was considered for command of the First Army, in succession to Haig, who succeeded French as commander-in-chief of the BEF, but the command was instead given to General Sir Charles Monro.
 He was promoted to temporary general on 22 December 1915.

-Promoted to the substantive rank of lieutenant general on 1 January 1916, Rawlinson assumed command of the new Fourth Army on 24 January 1916.
-The Fourth Army would play a major role in the planned Allied offensive on the Somme.
+Promoted to the substantive rank of lieutenant general "for distinguished service in the Field" on 1 January 1916, Rawlinson assumed command of the new Fourth Army on 24 January 1916.
+The Army would play a major role in the planned Allied offensive on the Somme.
 He wrote in his diary:

 It is not the lot of many men to command an army of over half a million men.

-The offensive on the Somme was originally conceived as a joint Anglo-French offensive but owing to the demands of the Battle of Verdun, French participation was reduced from one half to one third of the total number of troops engaged, leaving the British, and especially Rawlinson's inexperienced army, to bear the brunt of the offensive.
+The offensive was originally conceived as a joint Anglo-French offensive but owing to the demands of the Battle of Verdun, French participation was reduced from one half to one third of the total number of troops engaged, leaving the British, and especially Rawlinson's inexperienced army, to bear the brunt of the offensive.
 On the eve of the offensive, he "showed an attitude of absolute confidence".
 To his diary he confided some uncertainties: "What the actual results will be no one can say but I feel pretty confident of success myself though only after heavy fighting.
 That the bosh [sic] will break and that a debacle will supervene I do not believe..."
 He was not satisfied that the wire was well cut and enemy trenches sufficiently "knocked about".